vgisclabs/sequoia-chameleon-gnupg/README.md

 ### How to build and use the Chameleon

-First, you need to install Sequoia's [build dependencies].
-Then build the Chameleon from a checkout of this repository:
+First, you need to install Sequoia's [build dependencies], as well as the SQLite3 library.
+Then build the Chameleon from a checkout of this
+repository:

 ```sh
 $ git clone https://gitlab.com/sequoia-pgp/sequoia-chameleon-gnupg.git